 Mission And Vision

-- Live a life in accord with Gospel values and the teachings of the Church’s Magisterium;
+- Nourish a life in accord with Gospel values and the teachings of the Catholic Church towards value formation of maka-Diyos, maka-tao, makabayan at makakalikasan

-- Maintain a magnanimous stance of openness and docility to the action of the Holy Spirit after the example of the Blessed Virgin Mary;
+- Promote a culture of openness to the action of the Holy Spirit after the example of the Blessed Virgin Mary and Mother Foundress Blessed Elena Guerra

 Blessed Elena Guerra, The Foundress